clsn/oblique/README.md

 A collection of tiny web services, usable by anyone.

-The [Phenny](http://inamidst.com/phenny/) IRC bot is the primary interface:

-> Phenny is a popular IRC bot written in Python.
-She runs on the Freenode IRC server amongst others, and has the usual sundry facilities that one expects from an IRC bot, such as Wikipedia and dictionary lookups.
-She is modularly extensible, and can reload modules on the fly.

-Phenny is pre-configured to use all of the services listed on the [wiki](http://wiki.github.com/nslater/oblique/) with the `oblique` command.
+The [Phenny](http://inamidst.com/phenny/) IRC bot is pre-configured to use all of the services listed on the [wiki](http://wiki.github.com/nslater/oblique/) with the `oblique` command.

 If `nslater` wanted to use the LastFM service he might do: